jeankeyPromise/Fucking-world/README.md

 **This story tells us that sometimes we should not be afraid to try.
 After doing it and trying it, maybe we will make new discoveries and gains.**

+You know m3,bro.Let me just try the branch.